GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 - **Class path**: an ordered list of jar files, zip files, or directories, each of which contains Java class files.
-  A class loader searches a class file by its name through path entries in a class path.
+  A class loader searches a class file by its name through the path entries in a class path.
   When there are two or more path entries (for example, jar files) that contains class files with the same name in a class path, the class file in the first path entry in the class path is available for use, and the other class files in the rest of the path entries are unavailable